zzyzek/sandbox/rng/Notes.md

 * there are three main issues
   - linear runtime for random points in a cube
   - linear runtime for random points in a rotated cube
-  - reasonable expectation of linear runtime for complex, but not advesarial, geometry (fingers of a leaf, say)
+  - reasonable expectation of linear runtime for complex, but not adversarial, geometry (fingers of a leaf, say)
 * SPoIF, with the grid cell marking as out of bounds from initial convex hull check, (should) take care of the first two